WafflesExploits/Python-Print-In-CPP/README.md

    // Example 8: No placeholders
    print("This string has no placeholders.", 123);
    // Output: This string has no placeholders.
-[Error: Extra arguments provided]
+   // [!]
+Error: Extra arguments provided

    // Example 9: No arguments
    print("No arguments to replace here.");